MikaBob/game-of-life/README.md

 Button "Erase" will empty the petriplate.

+Button "Reload" will regenerate a population.

-Some specific setup are cool, just clic on the title and recreate the pattern yourself ;)
+Some specific setup are cool, just click on the title and re-create the pattern yourself ;)